willymcallister/willymcallister.github.io/_articles/assertion.md

 We can also talk about logic signals being *ON* or *OFF*.
 ON and OFF don't mean the same as 1 and 0, or TRUE and FALSE, or high and low.
 Let's illustrate with a light switch,

 ![Light switch]({{ site.baseurl }}{% link i/light_switch.jpg %}){: .centered :}{: height="200px" :}

-<p class="caption">A normal light switch is mounted so the light is ON when the lever is up.</p>
+A normal light switch is mounted so the light is ON when the lever is up.
+{: .caption :}

 ON turns the light on.
 With the switch mounted in it's usual orientation, it seems okay to associate ON with 1/TRUE/HIGH.